 Take an active part in the rehabilitation of your child.
 Be present at the speech and language therapy sessions and ask what you can do at home.
 Speech and language therapy sessions cover only a fraction of the child’s life.
 Language and speech are like any other skills – only with practice can the skills get better.
 This practice should happen in the everyday life of the child; at home, in day-care and in school, in addition to speech and language therapy.
 Paying attention to how you communicate with your child is according to research an efficient way of enhancing your child’s linguistic skills.

 Provide possibilities to hear and use language

 Provide the child with a communication environment that is variable and of a good standard.
 This means providing native level speakers and many people to interact with.
-In particular, this is especially important for children who grow up bi- or multilingual.
+This is especially important for children who grow up in a bi- or multilingual environment.
 When communicating with the child, take pauses.
 This makes it possible for the child to take initiative and begin conversation in a topic that interests him/her.
 Respond to the initiative and continue from the same topic.
 If the child’s utterance is incomplete or includes a grammatical error, repeat the child’s utterance the way it should be said.
 Do not ask the child to repeat it, but make sure that the interaction proceeds in a meaningful way.
-In addition to supporting the child’s linguistic skills, it is important to support and strengthen the skills in which the child is good at or in which he/she gets a feeling of success.
+In addition to supporting the child’s linguistic skills, it is important to support and strengthen the skills the child has.
 When the child has a good self-esteem it is easier to practice difficult things and tolerate linguistic difficulties.